-In order to produce estimates from the data in this file, researchers must use the person-level or family-level weights released in either of two previously released PUFs, HC-205 or HC-212.
-Researchers must consult the documentation for these PUFs for guidance on creating nationally representative estimates for different time periods.
+In order to produce estimates from the data in this file, researchers must use the person-level or family-level weights released in the Consolidated PUF (HC-224).
+Researchers must consult the documentation for this PUF for guidance on creating nationally representative estimates for different time periods.